Boston Book Festival: 2018

 The 2018 festival was held on October 13.
 It was the tenth annual event and took place in venues throughout Copley Square, including Emmanuel Church, French Cultural Center, Church of the Covenant, Trinity Church, Old South Church, Boston Public Library, Prudential Center, Boston Architectural College, and Room & Board.
 For the first time, East Boston and Roxbury were included as satellites.
 Also for the first time, a "Hide-a-Book" event was held on Tuesday the 9th, during which Boston Book Festival volunteers hid books in and around Boston and tweeted pictures of them for people to find.
-The "One City One Story" program was suspended due to claims of plagiarism and litigation.
+The "One City One Story" program was suspended due to litigation and claims of plagiarism.

 A kickoff keynote was at the Old South Church was by Michael Pollan with Meghna Chakrabarti.
 The festival drew a record crowd.
 More than 275 authors were featured, and 30,000 people attended.
 The overall focus of the event was on societal issues such as environment, gun violence, #MeToo, social media, cultural divides, and diplomacy.
 Animal activist Sy Montgomery was featured in the "Animal Story" panel.
 "Twitter Ate My Brain" included Michael Rich, Tree Sreenivasan, and Maryanne Wolf.
-Multi-cultural authors Sam Graham-Felsen, Yang Huang, Blair Hurley, and Fatima Farheen Mirza shared and discussed their work in "Between Cultures."
-Graham Allison joined James Sebenius and Wendy Sherman in discussion of "Diplomacy: the Art of the Deal."
+Multi-cultural authors Sam Graham-Felsen, Yang Huang, Blair Hurley, and Fatima Farheen Mirza shared and discussed their work in "Between Cultures".
+Graham Allison joined James Sebenius and Wendy Sherman in discussion of "Diplomacy: the Art of the Deal".
 Sessions specifically for writers were also offered, as were special programs for young adults and children.

+2019

+The 2019 festival took place on October 18–20 with the theme of "Connections."
+There were six keynote speakers and more than 350 presenters.

+2020

+The 2020 festival was held virtually on October 24–25.

+2021

+The 2021 festival took place October 16-23 in a mostly virtual format.

+2022

+The 2022 festival was held on October 28 and October 29.
+Publishers such as University of Massachusetts Press, Stillwater River Publications, and She Writes Press attended.

+2023

+The 2023 festival was held on October 14.
+Keynote speakers included Rick Riordan, Heather Cox Richardson, and Chloe Gong.
+The poetry headliners were Diannely Antigua and Oliver de la Paz.

+2024

+The 2024 festival was held on October 26 in Copley Square at locations including the Boston Public Library, Old South Church, Church of the Covenant, Trinity Church, the Goethe-Institut Boston, the French Library, and Room & Board.